rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test03

-**Yes**: User interaction is necessary to check the connect status of compositeIn Source device and to verify the video scaling (This will be automated later).
+**Yes**: User interaction is necessary to check the composite connection with the source device and to verify the video scaling (This will be automated later).

 #### Acceptance Criteria - test03

-Test checks if video scaling happens on video from the Source device connected to Composite In port
+Test checks if video scaling happens on video from the Source device connected to the Composite In port

 #### Expected Results - test03